csckcac/platform/products/as/modules/distribution/README.txt

       various supported databases

     - lib
-      Contains the basic set of libraries required to startup AppServer in standalone mode
+      Contains the basic set of libraries required to startup Application Server in standalone mode

     - repository